 I thought about using leaves from the garden to make the design, similar to the leaf print drop cloth pillows I made for the porch last year.

-Instead, I traced a circle of leaves with a marking pencil, and used the outlines as a guide to make a simple pattern.
+Instead, I traced a circle of leaves with a marking pencil and used the outlines as a guide making a simple pattern.

 The purple glue makes it easy to see your design, and all I did was draw over the outlined leaves, drew in some veins, and added a few swirls and dots.

 Let the glue dry completely.
 It will turn white and feel dry to the touch.